enel-gdh-educational/katacoda-scenarios/version-control/multi-branching/05-checkout2.md

 If a file has *unstaged* changes, these can be reverted with `git checkout -- <file>`:

-Esempio

-This can also bring back files that were accidentally deleted:
+This can also bring back files that were accidentally deleted.

-Esempio.
+> *Note that the "--" is used to avoid ambiguities between files and branches with the same name.
+It can be omitted: in this case, Git will treat the argument as a branch name first, then as a filename a if it doesn't find a suitable branch.*

 Generally speaking, `git checkout` accepts a "path-like" argument and will restore the state of all files at that path.
 For instance, to revert changes to all files in the preset working directory, you could run `git checkout -- .`.

-> *Note that the "--" is used to avoid ambiguities between files and branches with the same name.
-If this is not the case, it could potentially be omitted, but I find it's good practice to use it.*

-If the change(s) were staged already, `git checkout` won't work – and Git will ask you to unstage things first.
+If the change(s) were staged already, `git checkout` won't work – and Git will ask you to unstage things first using `git revert`.

-Esempio.

 ---

 Another way `checkout` could be used is moving files between branches.
 In this case, the syntax is `git checkout <branch> <file>`.
 This command would bring the file named "file", FROM the branch named "branch", INTO the branch currently checked out, and **stage** that change.

-Esempio.
+## Exercise

+**Something's gone wrong...**